ocaml/ocaml-ci-scripts/README.md

   - [...]
 DEPOPTS="*" [...]
 ```

-An empty value or the value "false" will disable the optional dependency run.
+An empty value or the value "false" will disable the optional dependency
+run.
+If `TESTS` is `true` (default, see below), the package's tests will
+be run during the optional dependency run as well.

 ### Extra Dependencies